pdf ISO IEC 17029:2019 Conformity Assessment - General Principals and Regulations for validation and verification Bodies

 This standard does not apply to freshly killed poultry prepared for direct sale to consumers and for which conditions may be prescribed in National Regulations.

-This national standard establishes specifications for nutrient requirements in the rations fed to poultry.
+This standard establishes specifications for nutrient requirements in the rations fed to poultry.
 It provides guidance on good manufacturing practices for the production of poultry feeds and good on-farm feeding practices.
 It applies to the production and use of all materials designed for poultry feed and feed ingredients at all levels, whether produced industrially or on farm.

 Technical Committee Activities